Google criticizes EU over 'eye-catching' $2.6 billion antitrust fine

 Irish judge Colm Mac Eochaidh, one of the panel of five judges hearing the case, asked whether the size of the fine was as eye-catching as Google claimed.

 “You are one of the richest companies in the world,” he said.
-“Would you miss the 2.4 billion euros?”
+“Would you miss the 2.4 euros?”

 A ruling is expected next year and can be appealed to the Court of Justice, Europe’s highest.